gulaiymberdibek/Book_market_analysis/README.md

-The  analysis on which type of book is more preffered to buy:fictional,non-fictional or children-book.
+The analysis on book sales of 3 categories.